-Dyssomnia is a broad type of sleep disorders involving difficulty falling or remaining asleep, which can lead to excessive sleepiness during the day due to the reduced quantity, quality or timing of sleep.
+Dyssomnia is a broad range of sleep disorders involving difficulty falling or remaining asleep, which can lead to excessive sleepiness during the day due to the reduced quantity, quality or timing of sleep.
 This is distinct from parasomnias, which involves abnormal behavior of the nervous system during sleep.

-Symptoms indicative a dyssomnia sleep disorder may include difficulty falling asleep, intermittent awakenings during the night or waking up earlier than usual.
-As a result of the reduced or disrupted sleep, most patients do not feel well rested and have less ability to perform during the day.
+Symptoms indicative of a dyssomnia sleep disorder may include difficulty falling asleep, intermittent awakenings during the night or waking up earlier than usual.
+As a result of the reduced or disrupted sleep, most patients do not feel well-rested and have less ability to perform during the day.
 In many cases, lifestyle habits have an impact on the disorder, including stress, physical pain or discomfort, napping during the day, bedtime or use of stimulants.

 There are two main types of dyssomnia sleep disorders according to the origin or cause or the disorder: extrinsic and intrinsic.
 Both of these are covered in more detail below, in addition to general principles in the diagnosis and treatment of the disorders.

 Extrinsic dyssomnias are sleep disorders that originate from external causes and may include:

 Intrinsic dyssomnias are sleep disorders that originate from internal causes and may include: